How to visit Mijas Pueblo (Andalucia, Spain)

 view of fountain on a tree line plaza

 📌 Plaza Virgin de la Peña – this large plaza really surprised me.
-Not only is it the main square of Mijas but it’s also surrounded by gorgeous buildings, lovely shops, cafes, art galleries and more.
+Not only is it the main square of Mijas Pueblo but it’s also surrounded by gorgeous buildings, lovely shops, cafes, art galleries and more.
 You’ll need to head to this plaza to see many of the attractions of Mijas including the chocolate factory, the Miniature museum, the Ermita de la Virgin de la Peña and more.
 Along one side of the plaza is the tourist office and the town hall (ayuntamiento).
 On Wednesdays at midday there are (weather-allowing) free flamenco shows on this plaza.

 colourful steps - wrought iron arch, steps have white, green, yellow, red and blue in shape of upside down rainbow